c5f7c9/llkp/README.md

 One of well known ways to describe LL(k) grammars is ABNF.
 This syntax is used extensively in RFC documents to define the syntax of URI, e-mail, data URL and so on.
 The syntax of ABNF itself can also be expressed in ABNF and such ABNF of ABNF can be found in RFC 5234.

-The ABNF class uses core.thenjs (which uses core.js) to implement a parser of ABNF and build from it a parsing function.
+The ABNF class uses core.then.js (which uses core.js) to implement a parser of ABNF and build from it a parsing function.
 The interface of ABNF was designed after the built-in RegExp class.
 First take a look at the interface of RegExp:

 ````js
 var pattern = new RegExp('(abc|def)+');